Chris Kattan: Personal life

 Kattan married model Sunshine Deia Tutt on June 28, 2008, in Oakhurst, California, after proposing to her on Christmas Eve 2006.
-The couple separated forty-four days later on August 10, 2008, and divorced in February 2009.
+The couple separated 44 days later on August 10, 2008, and divorced in February 2009.

 On March 25, 2023, Kattan proposed to his girlfriend, Maria Libri, a writer and former on-air personality, in front of the stage at a Wilco concert held at the Riviera Theatre, while the Chicago band played "I'm the Man Who Loves You."
 The band members knew about the proposal.
-Kattan and Libri had met eighteen months before the proposal when Kattan was performing a stand-up comedy show at Boondocks Pub in Springfield.
+Kattan and Libri had met 18 months before the proposal when Kattan was performing a stand-up comedy show at Boondocks Pub in Springfield.
 They have since collaborated on writing projects, including a romantic comedy, and have also appeared together on the YouTube channel, Hey Kattan!

 Neck injury

-Kattan competed in Dancing with the Stars in 2017, where judges criticized him for his stiff upper body movement.
-Afterward, Kattan revealed that he broke his neck while performing a stunt fourteen years prior and has had impaired mobility ever since.
-He further admitted the pain medication he began taking following his fourth surgery led to a 2014 DUI arrest.
-In his 2019 memoir, Kattan said he broke his neck while filming an SNL sketch parodying The Golden Girls, during which he threw himself backwards on a chair.
-Additionally, NBC paid for two of the five surgeries he underwent afterwards.
+Kattan broke his neck while filming an SNL sketch on May 12, 2001 parodying The Golden Girls, during which he threw himself backwards on a chair.
+He kept this injury a secret from Lorne Michaels and the public for years, although apparently NBC paid for two of the five surgeries he underwent afterwards.
+He has had impaired mobility ever since.The pain medication he began taking following his fourth surgery led to a 2014 DUI arrest.

+He kept this injury a secret until the release of his 2019 memoir.
+Kattan competed in Dancing with the Stars in 2017, where judges criticized him for his stiff upper body movement, not knowing about this injury.